Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 There are two ways to obtain a keyguard design:

-- You can choose among the pre-designed and ready-to-print keyguards that we’ve created for the most popular AAC apps on the most popular iPads.
+• You can choose among the pre-designed and ready-to-print keyguards that we’ve created for the most popular AAC apps on the most popular iPads.
 If that sounds promising, then go here for 3D-printable designs, or go here for laser-cuttable designs.

-- You can design your own keyguard.
+• You can design your own keyguard.
 This may be necessary if you use an app/tablet/case for which we haven’t created a pre-designed keyguard or if you want to learn more about what’s possible.
 If that sounds right, read on.

-What’s involved in creating a 3D-printed keyguard?
+What’s involved in designing a 3D-printable keyguard?

 Watch this video to see how easy it is to design your own custom keyguard: